 I love languages though, they’re one of my favourite parts of travelling.
 I love learning them, hearing others converse in them and attempting to speak them myself.

 Many of us think learning a foreign language is too difficult, too time consuming or too boring (or all three).
-We think it requires years of patience and painful effort, expensive books and classes.
+We think it requires years of patience and painful effort, expensive books and classes, subscriptions to the likes of Language Trainers or Rosetta Stone.
 And worryingly, a lot of us are of the belief that learning a foreign language is a waste of time, since “everybody speaks English anyway.”

 Not me though.
 I definitely think knowing another language (or two) is an advantage when travelling.
 As well as helping you out of all sorts of tricky situations, being able to communicate in the local language can actually make travelling more fun…

 Though I started learning French at the age of 11, it wasn’t until I was older and started to travel more that I finally understood the importance of language.

 I actually did a French degree as part of my university course, however I’ll be the first to admit that my pronunciation and grammar is probably not as au fait as it was back then.
 But as well as French, I also studied Spanish and German at secondary school.

 Though by no means fluent in either, I can understand enough Spanish to know that when I order “tortillas” in a restaurant, I’m not going to get a packet of Doritos, or if someone tells me they’re unwell and have “constipado”, they just need a packet of tissues and some Nightnurse, rather than prune juice and laxatives.

 Learning languages does come easier to some than others, I appreciate that.
 But it’s really not as difficult as some people believe – you just have to be willing.